eCommerce security is the responsibility of all parties involved processing a transaction.

 2. 3D Secure processing

 This makes sure that your bank notifies to verify a transaction, by sending you a One Time Pin (OTP) when you enter your card details and confirm payment for an order or service.

 This 3D Secure process is how your bank (issuing bank, eg. ABSA, FNB, Nedbank, Standard Bank etc) lets the website know that you are the owner of the card or account.

 3. Protection of Personal Information (POPI)

 More information on how merchants protects your personal information is available here

-Peach Payments processes transactions according to agreements with our acquiring partners, card schemes, PCI compliance, Payment Association Of South Africa and other 3rd parties in the processing chain (More detail on this provided in contract with our merchants) - Please contact your merchant (website or app) for more information on how they implement peach payments services and products on their web or mobile platform.
+Peach Payments processes transactions according to agreements with our acquiring partners, card schemes, Payment Card Industry Data Security Standards (PCI-DSS) standards, Payment Association Of South Africa and other 3rd parties in the processing chain (More detail on this provided in contract with our merchants) - Please contact your merchant (website or app) for more information on how they implement peach payments services and products on their web or mobile platform.